Lukem121/lukem121/README.md

 ### Hi there, I'm Luke! 👋
-## I'm that funny, handsome and humble guy you have been waiting to employ!
+## I'm that funny, handsome and humble guy you've been waiting to employ!

 - 🔭 I’m currently working on my [Website][website]!
 - 🌱 I’m currently learning everything 🤣